-For Windows-based computers that are owned/managed by individuals (rather than being company-owned), you should manually check for updates by clicking the “Check for Updates” button, and also make sure that the “Give me updates for other Microsoft products when I update Windows” option is enabled, under Advanced options, so that you will get updates for things like Microsoft Office.
-This is important to do even if the machine is supposed to automatically check for updates, since many people (especially non-computer savvy people) don’t ever manually check for updates and they also may not leave their machines running for extended periods, so it is very common to find them woefully out of date.
+For Windows-based computers that are owned/managed by individuals, you should manually check for updates by clicking the “Check for Updates” button.
+You should also make sure that the “Give me updates for other Microsoft products when I update Windows” option is enabled, under Advanced options.
+This will give you updates for things like Microsoft Office.
+This is important to do even if the machine is supposed to automatically check for updates, since many people (especially non-computer savvy people) don’t ever manually check for updates.
+Many people do not leave their machines running for extended periods, so it is very common to find them woefully out of date.

 Figure 1: Windows Update Dialog

 Figure 2: Windows Update Advanced Options

 Windows Disk Cleanup

 It is also a good idea to run Windows Disk Cleanup, and click on the “Clean up system files” button.
 This will give you the option of cleaning up Windows Update files and even removing previous versions of Windows (in Windows 10), meaning previous semi-annual update versions.
 Removing those old versions can often free up 20-40GB of disk space, although you won’t be able to rollback to the old versions anymore.
 Be warned that running disk cleanup can take quite a bit of time, even with a fast SSD.